MicrosoftDocs/azure-dev-docs/articles/javascript/retired/overview.md

 # Azure modules for JavaScript

 Manage Azure resources and connect to services from your JavaScript applications with the Azure modules for JavaScript.
-The code is available as npm modules](/api/?view=azure-node-latest.md) for use in your projects.
+The code is available as [npm modules](https://docs.microsoft.com/javascript/api/overview/azure/sql?view=azure-node-latest) for use in your projects.

 ## Manage Azure resources